CartoDB/carto-workshop/02-builder-analysis/exercises/railways.md

 ![6-1](imgs/railways/10-table.png)

 ### 6. 2.
-Back to the main menu, show the publish dialogs
+Back to the main menu, check the publish dialogs

 * Below the map title it should show *PRIVATE*, *ADD PEOPLE* and *Map not published yet*.
 Let's change that.
   * First, click on *PRIVATE*, and again.
 Select *Link*.
   * Secondly, click on *SHARE* (at the bottom of the *LAYERS* pane).
 Click on *PUBLISH*, and then *DONE*.
   * Get the link and past it into your browser.

-> The dashboard should show your *Railroad accidents* as green dots with sizes depending on the total damage.
+The dashboard should show your *Railroad accidents* as green dots with sizes depending on the total damage.
 In addition, all the groups of counties will be displayed.
 This is because the filters and auto styling you did, it is not applied.
 Finally, you will have four widgets but in different order.

 ![6-2](imgs/railways/11-publish.png)